Ashur-D/OmarchyScript/README.md

 # OmarchyScript
-Apply some tweaks after the Omarchy setup.
+Apply some tweaks after the Omarchy setup like adding some more programs, as well as flatpaks (roblox is all I use from that), changing and showing the current power plan, changing some hyprland files to my preference, all in the overrride.conf file